JetBrains/react-buddy-demo-chakra-ui/README.md

 * Quickly observe available components and variants right in an IDE.
 * Insert components using drag'n'drop or code generation action.

+> This demo is actual for Chakra v1.x

 Currently, the following categories are fully covered:
 * Layout
 * Forms